Exploring search space trees using an adapted version of Monte Carlo tree search for combinatorial optimization problems: Monte Carlo tree search for game playing

 These four phases are depicted in Figure \ref{fourPhases}.
-A partial game tree is shown for a turn based two-player game with a green player and a blue player.
+A partial game tree is shown for a turn based two-player game with a green player and a blue player \blue{(we refer readers of the physical journal to the online version of the paper, where colors are available)}.
 The colours of the nodes represent whose turn it is.
 For every node and edge, respectively $numberVisits(v)$ and $numberWins(v,w)$ are indicated.
-The moves that are performed in Phase 1 are indicated by the arrows.
+The moves that are played in Phase 1 are indicated by the arrows.
 In Phase 2, the partial game tree is extended and consists of ten nodes after the extension.
 Next, the algorithm walks further down the game tree in Phase 3 and ends in a final state in which the green player has won the game.
-Finally, the outcome of this game is propagated in Phase 4 by updating $numberVisits(v)$ and $numberWins(v,w)$ for all nodes and edges of the generated path in the partial game tree.
+Finally, the outcome of this game is backpropagated in Phase 4 by updating $numberVisits(v)$ and $numberWins(v,w)$ for all nodes and edges of the generated path in the partial game tree.